UPHEAVAL IN TIBET IN THE LATE 1950s

 In March 1959, 30,000 Tibetans surrounded Summer Palace of Norbulingka, where the Dalai Lama was staying, as 30,000 Chinese soldiers were preparing to move on the palace.
 Followers of the Dalai Lama were worried he might be kidnaped, imprisoned or even killed.
 One pro-Beijing lama was stoned to death.
 The Dalai Lama later wrote he felt like he was between "two volcanoes, each likely to erupt an any moment.”

 The Dalai Lama decided it was time go.
 On the night of March 17, after mortar shells had exploded in the palace ground, the Dalai Lama disguised himself as a soldier, and flung a gun over his shoulder and fled Lhasa with 52 monks in similar disguises.
 His golden robe was left on a couch at Potala Palace awaiting his return.

+The Dalai Lama was 24 when he left Lhasa.
+He traveled with 37 people, including his chamberlain, an abbot and three bodyguards.
+His family, monks, cabinet ministers and other bodyguards were in other small groups.
+Many senior monks also left.
 The Dalai Lama and his party crossed the Indian border at Khenzimane Pass on March 31.
 Pandit Nehru announced on April 3 in the Indian Parliament (Lok Sabha) that the Government of India had granted asylum to the Dalai Lama.
-The party took a couple of days to reach Tawang the headquaters of the West Kameng Frontier Division of the North East Frontier Agency (NEFA), now known as the Tawang District of Arunachal Pradesh. *~*
+The party took a couple of days to reach Tawang the headquaters of the West Kameng Frontier Division of the North East Frontier Agency (NEFA), now known as the Tawang District of Arunachal Pradesh. ~

-Chinese Response to Tibetan Revolt in 1959
+Chinese Response to the 1959 Tibetan Revolt